HowardLander/DataBridge/README.md

 mvn compile

-in each of the following directories:
+in the DataBridge/ directory

-DataBridge/server/
-DataBridge/network/BigData/XMLSim/

-(you should see a pom.xml in each of these directories)

 information for setting up maven on windows can be found here: http://maven.apache.org/guides/getting-started/windows-prerequisites.html

-To Run:
+To Run

-To run Xing's distance generation code, use the following command from the XMLSim directory:
+To run Xing's distance generation code, use the following command from the network/ directory:

 mvn -e exec:java -D exec.mainClass=xmlsim.XMLSim